 For decades, the property at 1300 Cleveland Ave. and 131 W. Thomas St., operated as Connor Forest Industries.
 Later, the property would become the site of the city’s business incubator, which is now being torn down.
 To date, no environmental testing or remediation have been performed at the property.

 On Nov.
 13, the City Council approved a zoning change for the property from industrial to residential.
 That zoning change, coupled with a request by Economic Development Director Chris Schock to issue a request for proposals to redevelop the site, is raising alarm bells for some residents and members of the grassroots group Citizens for a Clean Wausau.

 Tom Kilian, a member of the group and a Thomas Street resident, urged the committee to order, at a minimum, Phase I testing before any redevelopment of the land is considered.
-Kilian and other members of the group have spent months documenting the issues surrounding the property, which was purchased by the city in 1986.
+Wausau Pilot and Review spent months documenting the issues surrounding the property, which was purchased by the city in 1986.

 Initially, the Department of Natural Resources could not locate any information about potential environmental issues at the site.
-But the group persisted, and DNR officials eventually located a two-foot stack of files related to Connor Forest Industries.
-Kilian in June traveled to Madison to view the documents in person.
+Months later, DNR officials eventually located a two-foot stack of files related to Connor Forest Industries.

 Among the findings: In September 1985, the DNR launched a probe into illegally buried hazardous waste at the site that sprang from the discovery of barrels buried at the company’s Laona location.
 At that time, the DNR sent three representatives to secretly watch activities at the Wausau location.

 Later, the DNR would estimate that more than 91,000 gallons of waste had been illegally dumped at the property over four years.